beyondeye/graphkool/README.md

 ```kotlin
 .argument(+"id"..!GraphQLString)
 ```
-Notice the `+` added for argument definition syntax?
+Notice the `+` added for argument definition syntax.
-Also notice that for defining a field/argument as non-nullable with prefix the type name with `!`
+Also notice that for defining a field/argument as non-nullable we prefix the type name with `!`

 <a name="opensource"></a>
 ## Open source library included/modified or that inspired GraphKool